tfcporciuncula/flow-preferences/README.md

 ### Enum support

-Enum classes work out of the box and are persisted as strings based on their `name` value:
+Enum classes work out of the box and are persisted as strings based on their `name` value (so make sure you `@Keep` them if you're using R8):

 ```kotlin
 enum class MyEnum { A, B, C }